 Recently, I realized that my approach to tattoos has radically changed.
 I used to plan and map out designs and try to connect some meaning to justify my choice.
 Now, it’s much more casual.
 If I see something I like, that’s it.
 It’s art.
 My body is literally home to pieces I like and feel a connection to.

 This floral wrap on my arm is the ultimate representation of that: I like it, so I got it.
 It was a little spontaneous, and Kat eyed an inspiration pic before hand-drawing her own version on my arm.
-And it’s my favorite piece.
+And, though I love every tattoo, it’s my favorite piece.

 - Age: 25